Naina engaging in a service project with Muslim students in India.

 - Commitment to see things through

-Following her study, Naina and fellow student Vedika attempted to implement these ideas in an extracurricular club aimed at incubating new service initiatives, which then became the basis for their Senior Project presentation in late May.
+Following her study (which has now been published in the Northwestern Undergraduate Research Journal), Naina and fellow student Vedika attempted to implement these ideas in an extracurricular club aimed at incubating new service initiatives, which then became the basis for their Senior Project presentation in late May.

 As Naina and Vedika have now graduated, I felt it was important to capture their research for future discussion at HKIS.
 Our hope is that HKIS will evaluate its extensive service offerings – Service on Saturday, service interims, Humanities I and II in Action courses, as well as several other electives – in light of these findings.
 Thanks to both of you young ladies for sharing your message and experience with our school community.